Vancouver Pride Parade

-The Vancouver Pride Parade and Festival is an annual LGBT Pride event, held each year in Vancouver, British Columbia, to celebrate lesbian, gay, bisexual, and transgender people and their allies.
+The Vancouver Pride Parade and Festival is an annual LGBT Pride event, held each year in Vancouver, British Columbia, to celebrate lesbian, gay, bisexual, transgender, other queer people and their allies.
 It is run by the Vancouver Pride Society (VPS), a not-for-profit, volunteer-run organization that seeks to "produce inclusive, celebratory events, and advocacy for LGBTQAI2S+".
 Vancouver's Pride Parade is the largest parade of any kind in Western Canada.

 Due to the COVID-19 pandemic in British Columbia and the BC Provincial Health Officer order restricting mass gatherings to 50 people or less, 2020 Pride in-person events were moved online.
 The Vancouver Pride Society has dubbed the festival #vanvirtualpride 2020 and it culminates on August 2 with a virtual parade.
 A public art exhibition was also held with pieces from local two-spirit, trans and queer artists displayed around the city.

 History

 Vancouver's earliest Pride celebrations began when the Gay Alliance Toward Equality (GATE) organized a picnic and art exhibit in Ceperley Park.
 The August 1973 edition of GATE's newspaper, Gay Tide, features coverage of "Gay Pride Week '73", and was followed shortly thereafter by the first Pride parade in 1978.
 In 2011 some activists claimed that the actual Pride parade did not start until 1981.
 The parade, which covered only one side of the street while the other remained open to traffic, ran from Nelson Park to Alexandra Park via Thurlow, Pacific and Beach.
-One of the notable founders of the Pride Parade, Barb Snelgrove was inducted into the Vancouver Queer Hall of Fame in 2013.
+One of the notable founders of the Pride Parade, Barb Snelgrove, was inducted into the Vancouver Queer Hall of Fame in 2013.

 The three-year theme for the 2009–2011 Pride Parade and Festival was Educate, Liberate, Celebrate.